Rules and Regulations for the Management

 No stake, slip, tube etc. of any material, memento or any other item of any sort may be attached to or placed on any part of the Memorial Garden, including the wall, paved area, benches, trees etc.

 Small natural sprays or fresh flowers (not in a container) may be left in front of the Memorial Wall and will be removed after a period of 7 days.
 No vases, containers, jars, bottles, other receptacles or mementos are permitted within any area of the Garden.
-The exception to this is the flower holders provided by the Parish Council at the interment sites.
+The exception to this is the flower holders provided by the Parish Council at the interment sites and the wooden flower holder at the base of the Memorial Wall, located beneath the most recent memorial plaques.

 It is not possible to reserve a particular site at the base of the wall – under a particular plaque for example.
 Only Parish Council staff may relocate tributes against the wall and this may be necessary from time to time.